-- Assistant Professor of Ophthalmology at CUMC
+- Associate Professor of Ophthalmology at CUMC

 Dr. Jason Horowitz, Assistant Professor of Ophthalmology at CUMC, joined Columbia in 2011 after a rewarding 25-year experience delivering retinal care to the Waterbury, Connecticut community.
 A graduate of Harvard College and Yale Medical School, Dr. Horowitz was an ophthalmology resident at Yale before completing a retinal fellowship at Cornell, where he trained under Dr. Stanley Chang.